Meowcorp-Group/MeowcorpSMP-G2/index.md

 # **Features**

-## Expand your automation
+## Expand automation tech mods

-Expand your automation with the best tech mods from fabric, ranging from Create to even making your own factory with Modern Industrialization
+Expand your automation with the best tech mods from fabric, ranging from Create to even making your own factory with Modern Industrialization.
+We've got everything to make your automation more efficient and more lively!